okta/okta-auth-js/README.md

 ## Usage guide

 For an overview of the client's features and authentication flows, check out [our developer docs](https://developer.okta.com/docs/guides/okta_auth_sdk).
+There, you will learn how to use the Auth SDK on a simple static page to:

+* Retrieve and store an OpenID Connect (OIDC) token
+* Get an Okta session

 You can also browse the full [API reference documentation](#api-reference).

 ## Configuration reference